Latest info on Legacy Gym Boracay:

 I used to train 2 classes per day, usually a boxing class and a Muay Thai or MMA class.
 That worked out to 4 hours daily, and with a 20 minute jog to the gym and back it really got the body working.
 It’ll also make you feel better about knocking down some beers on the beach at night.

-I know this may sound airy fairy, I’m reluctant to even write it, actually, but one thing I learned here was that martial arts is really good for the soul.
+One thing I learned here was that martial arts is really good for the soul.
 Fighting often gets a bad rep because it’s associated with hurting people.
 I don’t see it that way.
 Everyone is frustrated about something in their life.
 When I was an office dweller, I felt like I was forced me to lie to myself, to be someone different to who I really was.
 An environment like Legacy provided an outlet for me to just express myself.
 Whatever you’re feeling, whether it be anger, focus, or calm, you can express it through fighting.
 Think about the things that are bothering you and just beat the hell out of the bag.
 Or really focus and try and master the techniques that are being taught to you.
 Hit the bag as hard or as soft as you want.
 Push yourself until you’re about to puke, or just relax, watch and learn.
-I’m not a fighter by any means, but that gym was a place for me to just be raw and uninhibited, yet still disciplined, all the while bettering myself physically and emotionally.
+I’m not a fighter, but that gym was a place for me to just be raw and uninhibited, yet still disciplined, all the while bettering myself physically and emotionally.
 I really felt like a different person by the time I left.

 I remember Bruce Lee once said in an interview, “Ultimately, martial arts is about expressing oneself honestly.”